 The heart of Mr. Kidd’s collection are his mechanical banks, one of the finest in existence.
 You will see several patent office models, wooden, lead, and brass patterns for banks and other toys, and selections of original sand-casting molds for the toys.

 The Lincoln Street Kayak and Canoe Museum (LSKCM) is dedicated to presenting a diverse variety of indigenous small watercraft.
 Each watercraft represented here reflects centuries or millennia of development, influenced by cultural tradition, environment, external pressures, resources, function, practicality, and aesthetics.

 The bulk of the LSKCM's watercraft collection is made of full-sized functional replicas of traditional Arctic hunting kayaks.
 Harvey Golden built these replicas in order to compliment his museum studies with an element of experimental research.
 These vessels are the largest and most complete assembly of pan-arctic kayak forms in the world.

-Portland Puppet Museum is your place to learn all things about Puppets. and let loose your inner child.
+The Portland Puppet Museum is your place to learn about all things puppets and to let your inner child loose.

-the Museum showcases not only fine rocks and minerals, but also fossils, meteorites, lapidary art, and gemstones from both the Pacific Northwest and all around the world.
+The Museum showcases not only fine rocks and minerals but also fossils, meteorites, lapidary art, and gemstones from both the Pacific Northwest and around the world.

 Read more about the author